 A beeswax wrap is another reusable alternative to plastic wrap.
 They’re so easy to make and a great way to use up your leftover fabric.
 You can use them to wrap up cheese, cover bowls, sandwiches, fruit pieces, and more!
 I’ve experimented with a few ways to make these, and this method creates the stickiest wrap.

 - 2 pieces of laminated cotton (or another material you choose**) that measure at least 7 1/2 x 16 1/2″

 - sewing machine

 - paper clips to hold slippery fabric in place (optional)

-Finger press around the perimeter of the rectagle (you can’t use an iron on laminated cotton).
-Cut a piece of velcro that’s about 6″ long, and sew the “hook” side to the top edge of your rectangle as shown (use the side without the topstitching) and the “loop” side to the opposite end of the rectangle (but place it on the back of the rectangle and about 2″ from the edge as shown).
+- Finger press around the perimeter of the rectangle (you can’t use an iron on laminated cotton).
+Cut a piece of velcro that’s about 6″ long, and sew the “hook” side to the top edge of your rectangle (use the side without the topstitching) and the “loop” side to the opposite end of the rectangle (but place it on the back of the rectangle and about 2″ from the edge).

 - Fold the bottom edge up as shown, so that the bottom velcro is facing outward and its edge is about 2 1/2″ inches from the top edge as shown.
 Secure with paper clips if you wish, and then topstich around three sides of the snack bag, securing the sides and finishing the flap.

 Watch my YouTube video to learn how to make these reusable snack bags plus more zero waste DIYs: